Skip to main content

 The Dacus Oleae or called ‘mosca’ is a fly, that lays eggs in the olive and sucks nutrients from it.
 Once the eggs open up, the small larvas (warms) start digging small tunnels inside the olives, eating and po…ing inside them.
 This affects hugely the quality of the olive oil, hence why producers decide not to harvest at all!

 The Xylella Fastidiosa is one of the most dangerous bacteria in the world.
 It is carried from tree to tree by a tiny bug.
-Oil from an infected tree is still safe to consume, but unfortunately, the tree soon dries up and is no longer able to produce olives.
+Oil from an infected tree is still safe to consume, but unfortunately, the tree soon dries up and can no longer produce olives.

-The diseases affecting the olive trees are many more than these, and each year it gets worst, also due to climate change.
+The diseases affecting the olive trees are many more than these, and each year, it gets worse, also due to climate change.

 Until recent years, the olive trees were the only plants not to be treated at all.
 The plant would just need some little care and pruning to produce great olives.
 Unfortunately, due to weather changes and the proliferation of these diseases, olive plants are starting to be cared for.